 Combined with the warm weather, many lakes didn’t “ice up” until Christmas!
 Our good friends and neighbors at Custom Cabins even had to cancel their annual New Year’s Eve fishing trip to Knife Lake because of open water.

-Anyway, finding good ice meant going to small, shallow lakes that were able to freeze up earlier.
-Caution was and is still needed in getting to these lake.
-With the abundance of runoff and ground water, there are many “iffy” places along sloughs and creeks that still haven’t frozen rock solid.
+Anyway, finding good ice meant going to small, shallow lakes that we’re able to freeze up earlier.
+Caution was and is still needed in getting to these lakes.
+With the abundance of runoff and groundwater, there are many “iffy” places along sloughs and creeks that still haven’t frozen rock solid.
 So, safe ice and a safe route to it was found last week…which provided for some nice camping conditions and a little walleye and perch action.